 Connecticut Area Health Education Center

-Now celebrating ten years of operation, CT AHEC’s Urban Service Track program is designed to produce a cadre of well qualified health care professionals committed to serving Connecticut’s urban underserved populations.
-As Urban Health Scholars, participants represent a select group of students enrolled in the University of Connecticut Schools of Dental Medicine, Medicine, Nursing, Pharmacy, Social Work and Quinnipiac University’s Physician Assistant program.
+The Urban Service Track/AHEC Scholars Program is designed to produce a cadre of well-qualified health care professionals through prevention and primary care in Connecticut’s urban underserved communities.
+As Urban Health/AHEC Scholars, participants represent a select group of students enrolled in the UConn Schools of Dental Medicine, Medicine, Nursing, Pharmacy, Social Work and Quinnipiac University’s Physician Assistant program.

-Students develop competencies in the following areas: cultural humility and linguistics, population health, health policy, advocacy, health care financing and management, leadership, community resources, interprofessional health care teams, quality improvement and patient safety.
+Students develop competencies in the following areas: culture and linguistics; population health; health policy; advocacy; health care financing and management; leadership; community resources; interprofessional health care teams; and quality improvement.

 In addition to completing the basic science and clinical curricula of their respective schools, Urban Health/AHEC Scholars are exposed to a set of interprofessional experiences designed to heighten awareness of the intriguing challenges and unique opportunities in urban communities.